Rwot Acana

-Rwot David Onen Acana II (born in 1967) is a Ugandan cultural leader who serves as the Paramount Chief of the Acholi People and head of the Acholi cultural institution, Ker Kwaro Acholi, since his investiture in January 2005.
+David Onen Acana II (born in 1967) is a Ugandan cultural leader who reigns as the Paramount Chief of the Acholi People and head of the Acholi Kingdom, since his investiture in January 2005.
 He is known for advocacy on peacebuilding, traditional justice, and community reconciliation in Northern Uganda.

 Early life and Ker Kwaro Acholi

 Rwot Achana II was born in 1967 to the late Rwot Justine Achana of the Payira clan, the most numerous of all Acholi clans, and Ms Peninnah Achaa, of the Bwobo clan.

 Rwot Achana II was enthroned as Acholi Paramount Chief in Gulu in January 2005, when the position was newly created to coordinate Acholi clan leadership under a single cultural authority.
 He became the titular head of Ker Kwaro Acholi after its inception in 2000.

 Ker Kwaro Acholi is a customary seat of the Acholi paramountcy and a focal point for cultural governance.
 The institution states its headquarters are in Gulu city in Northern Uganda.
 Research on the institution notes its post-2005 consolidation, with efforts to formalize structures for mediation, cultural affairs, and community development in partnership with external actors.